-More than ever, the delivery of quality healthcare is the responsibility of a team of professionals working in concert with patients and their families.
+The delivery of quality healthcare is the responsibility of a team of professionals working in concert with patients and their families.
 In response to this dynamic, the USC Roski Eye Institute has established the Ophthalmic Technician Education Program (OTEP) with the mission to prepare highly skilled allied health professionals committed to serving the eye care needs of individuals of all ages.
-Certified Ophthalmic Technicians conduct various tests and procedures that inform ophthalmologists in the diagnosis and treatment of eye and vision conditions.
+Ophthalmic Technicians conduct various tests and procedures that inform ophthalmologists in the diagnosis and treatment of eye and vision conditions.

 Ophthalmic technicians work closely with patients and their families to help them understand their vision conditions and assure compliance with treatment protocols.
 OTEP students have the unique opportunity to pair their coursework with clinical experience.
 If you are interested in healthcare, enjoy working as a member of a professional team, and want to have a positive impact on quality of life issues, you should consider becoming an ophthalmic technician.
 For any questions regarding the OTEP program, please contact Nichole Ruch at (323)865-9833.

 Description of the Ophthalmic Technician Education Program (OTEP)

 The Ophthalmic Technician Education Program (OTEP) at the USC Roski Eye Institute is one of only 14 programs nationally, and the only one in California that prepares individuals to become Certified Ophthalmic Technicians (For more information on certification through the Joint Commission of Allied Health Personnel in Ophthalmology (JCAHPO), please click here.
 The 21-month OTEP program integrates academic coursework, technical skills, and clinical training in preparation for a career as an ophthalmic technician.
 Through a series of courses, students learn the structure and function of the visual system, master a broad range of diagnostic tests and procedures, administer to and educate patients, and become essential members of eye care teams.
-Clinical rotations at the USC Roski Eye Institute and its affiliated health centers offer students supervised real-world experience in the diagnosis and treatment of eye conditions.
-Successful completion of the OTEP program requires that students take the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO) examination.
-A passing grade on the JCAHPO exam confers national certification at the ophthalmic technician level (COT).
+Clinical rotations at the USC Roski Eye Institute and its affiliated health centers offer students supervised real-world experience in the testing, diagnosis and treatment of eye conditions.

 Classes are scheduled Mondays and Wednesdays beginning at 8:00 AM and ending at noon.
 In addition to taking classes, OTEP students practice professional and technical skills through a series of clinical rotations.
 Students are required to spend 12 hours a week in clinical rotations, but the scheduling of clinic time is flexible, offering students the flexibility to work part-time while enrolled in OTEP if they desire.
-Small class sizes assures personal attention and the opportunity to practice developing skills under close supervision.
-Students learn from and interact with ophthalmologists and ophthalmic technicians at one of the top 10 ophthalmic departments in the nation.
+Small class sizes assure personal attention and the opportunity to practice developing skills under close supervision.
 Clinical rotations through facilities at the USC Roski Eye Institute, LAC+USC Medical Center, and Children’s Hospital Los Angeles afford students the opportunity to see a broad range of eye diseases across the entire age-spectrum.
 This training prepares graduates for positions in a variety of settings including private practice offices, hospitals, and community based clinics.